-Find out what’s on for New Year’s Eve in Brisbane and celebrate in style.
+What to do on New Year’s Eve in Brisbane 2019/2020

 It also lights up every New Year's Eve with a spectacular fireworks display and a range of activities and parties for young and old.

 Find out where it's at in Brisbane this year with our guide.

 When and where to watch the Brisbane NYE fireworks

 Brisbane's fireworks are set off all along the Brisbane River.
 Due to the snaking nature of the river, there are numerous vantage points you can stake a claim to to catch the night-time sparklers.
 Here's the lowdown: